 St. Peter's by-the-Sea Episcopal Church

 The Rector at St. Peter's is the Reverend Julie Platson, who has been our treasured friend and collaborator since day one.
-This year, we worked with her to create Women in the Church, an event celebrating the artistic creation of women in the Church through music, readings, poetry and prayers.
-Our evening concert on Friday, August 3 also takes place at St. Peter's.
-Learn more on our events page.
+For the past two years, we have worked with her to create an event celebrating the artistic creation of women in the Church through music, readings, poetry and prayers.

 Sitka Sacred Harp